Does Baking Soda Clean Bathtubs?

 2. Sprinkle the baking soda all over the tub.
 It will clean away dirt, mold, mildew, or stains.

 3. Now, fill the bucket with more hot water and dish soap.
 Slowly pour the water with dish soap and start scrubbing the tub.
-Continue using the remaining water to rinse away stains already washed or if you need, do another round of cleaning.
+Continue using the remaining water to rinse away stains already washed, or do another round of cleaning if you need to.

 4. Rinse the bathtub with a showerhead or fill the empty bucket with water to clean the tub thoroughly.